-In diagnosing nicotine dependence, your doctor likely will consider criteria detailed in a book called the Diagnostic and Statistical Manual of Mental Disorders (DSM).
-This manual is published by the American Psychiatric Association and is used by mental health providers to help them diagnose conditions and by insurance companies to reimburse for treatment.
+In diagnosing nicotine dependence, your doctor may consider criteria in the Diagnostic and Statistical Manual of Mental Disorders (DSM) published by the American Psychiatric Association.
+This manual is used by mental health providers to help them diagnose conditions and by insurance companies to reimburse for treatment.

 Treatments and drugs

-Like most smokers, you've probably made at least one recent, serious attempt to stop.
-You may be feeling discouraged about trying again.
-But it's rare to succeed on your first attempt to stop smoking — especially if you try to do it without help.
-You're much more likely to succeed if you use treatments that have been proved effective.
-Medications and counseling both work.
-Combining these approaches makes it even more likely to work.
+Like most smokers, you've probably made at least one serious attempt to stop.
+But it's rare to stop smoking on your first attempt — especially if you try to do it without help.
+You're much more likely to stop if you use medications and counseling, which have both been proved effective, especially in combination.

-Most people who want to stop smoking can benefit from a medication.
-But if you're pregnant or breast-feeding, you smoke fewer than 10 cigarettes a day or you're under age 18, talk to your doctor before taking any over-the-counter nicotine replacement products.
+If you're pregnant or breast-feeding, you smoke fewer than 10 cigarettes a day, or you're under age 18, talk to your doctor before taking any over-the-counter nicotine replacement products.